T1092: Communication Through Removable Media

 MaxPatrol SIEM knowledge base

-mitre_attck_defense_evasion: PT-CR-1750: Process_From_Mounted_Disk: A process was started from a mounted disk hacking_tools: PT-CR-1857: USB_Rubber_Ducky: Possible RubberDucky USB activity
+mitre_attck_defense_evasion: PT-CR-3134: Subrule_Possible_Process_From_Mounted_Disk: Possible startup of a process from a mounted disk mitre_attck_defense_evasion: PT-CR-1750: Process_From_Mounted_Disk: A user started a process from a mounted disk.
+Attackers use mounted devices to bypass security and run malicious files. hacking_tools: PT-CR-1857: USB_Rubber_Ducky: Possible RubberDucky USB activity

 Detection